Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The intracellular microorganism - mycoplasma hominis - does not always cause the disease, but sometimes provokes the development of a pathology such as mycoplasmosis.
-Pathogenic microbes often act as causative agents of infections and inflammatory reactions in which healthy cells are damaged, both by the microbes themselves and by toxic products of their vital activity.
+The intracellular microorganism, mycoplasma hominis, does not always cause disease, but sometimes provokes the development of such a pathology as mycoplasmosis.
+Pathogenic microbes often act as causative agents of infections and inflammatory reactions, in which healthy cells are damaged by both the microbes themselves and the toxic products of their vital activity.

-Mycoplasma hominis can develop outside the cell, because of this, the immune defense becomes difficult to detect.
-The microorganism has a three-layer membrane, has DNA, RNA, has a pronounced effect on immunity, causing diseases of the respiratory and urogenital tracts.
+Mycoplasma hominis can develop outside the cell, which makes it difficult for the immune system to detect it.
+The microorganism has a three-layer membrane, DNA, RNA, and has a pronounced effect on the immune system, causing respiratory and urogenital tract diseases.

 Pathogenesis

-Microorganism mycoplasma hominis refers to conditionally pathogenic microbes that can live in the body of even healthy people, and this is considered absolutely normal.
-That is, a person throughout his life may not suspect that his body has mycoplasma, and no harm in the norm of the microbe does not bring.
+The microorganism Mycoplasma hominis is a conditionally pathogenic microbe that can live in the body of even healthy people, and this is considered absolutely normal.
+That is, a person throughout his life may not suspect that his body contains mycoplasma, and the microbe does not cause any harm under normal conditions.

-If within the body certain conditions are created, under which the development and reproduction of mycoplasma accelerates, then in this situation one can already talk about a deviation from the norm - namely, the development of the disease.
-For this to happen, it is necessary to create certain conditions that are promoted by such risk factors:
+If certain conditions are created inside the body, under which the development and reproduction of mycoplasma accelerates, then in such a situation we can already talk about a deviation from the norm - namely, about the development of the disease.
+For this to happen, it is necessary to create certain conditions, which are facilitated by the following risk factors:

 - change in hormonal balance;